badmsgchat/deploy/README.md

 usage: deploy <command>
   dev/start - starts the server
   update - attempts to update repositories

-  init - initiates and sets everything up (one time use) build - builds everything (ran automatically by the dev command)
+  init - initiates and sets everything up (one time use)
 ```